bartobri/no-more-secrets/README.md

 decryption effect will start.
 After that is completed, it will again pause until you press a key, at which point the program will terminate.

-Using the Modules in Your Program
+Using the Module in Your Program
 ---------------------------------

 #### Synopsis